Wall anchors can repair many bowing wall problems, including those that cause cracks, inward bulging and sliding.

 When installed against a foundation wall with special structural epoxy, CarbonArmor® fabric is exceptionally strong in tension.
 This reinforcement treatment enables a cracked or bowed foundation to withstand soil pressure without sustaining further damage.
 CarbonArmor® repairs can be made quickly and affordably, and this low-profile repair is easily hidden with a coat of paint.

 At Carolina Basement Systems, we're proud to provide warrantied solutions that will permanently solve issues with bowing, buckling foundation walls.
 We provide free, no-obligation foundation wall repair estimates to homeowners throughout our North Carolina service area.
 Each estimate is made in person, on site, and is presented in writing.

-Our service area includes Durham, Winston-Salem, Greensboro, Chapel Hill, High Point, Burlington, Lexington, Asheboro, Thomasville, Kernersville and throughout the surrounding areas.
+Our service area includes Durham, Winston-Salem, Greensboro, Chapel Hill, High Point, Burlington, Lexington, Asheboro, Raleigh, Kernersville and throughout the surrounding areas.
 Call or e-mail us today!

 Looking for a price?
 Get a no cost, no obligation free estimate.